Our Methodology

 ORACLE Politics, World Affairs, Geopolitics

-Structures geopolitical and political probability assessments.
+Structures geopolitical probability assessments using a multi-actor analysis grid inspired by Allison's Essence of Decision (1971) and modern structured analytic techniques.
 Typically weights opposition resilience, resource alignment, coalition dynamics, and leadership calculus.
 The exact components and weights vary by subject.

-Will the EU delay AI Act enforcement?
+Will the EU enforce its carbon border tax on schedule?
 Will Iran's Strait of Hormuz disruption persist through summer?

 SIGNAL Finance, Crypto, Economy

 Analyzes financial predictions through market data and pricing signals, historical precedent, fundamental analysis, and sentiment.
-Pays particular attention to what money is doing — on the principle that traders putting capital at risk express more honest opinions than analysts writing reports.
+Rooted in the efficient market hypothesis debate — Fama vs. Shiller — and the conviction that capital at risk reveals more honest probabilities than commentary without skin in the game.

 Will SpaceX close above $1.5T on IPO day?
-Will Bitcoin miners derive 50%+ revenue from AI hosting?
+Will Bitcoin's Q2 recovery break its April base rate?

 CLUTCH Sports, Esports

 Evaluates competitive outcomes by weighting form, momentum, home advantage, squad depth, and historical precedent.
-Designed for one-off events where small margins and variance play an outsized role.
+Influenced by sabermetrics and the Elo rating tradition — designed for one-off events where small margins and variance play an outsized role.

 PRISM Technology, Climate, Science

 Blends regulatory readiness, political momentum, industry pressure, and technical standards progress.
-Built for questions where policy, technology, and institutional dynamics intersect.
+Draws from the Collingridge dilemma and regulatory impact assessment methodology — built for questions where policy, technology, and institutional dynamics intersect.

 PULSE Trending, Pop Culture

 Tracks cultural momentum, public sentiment, media cycles, and historical base rates.
-For questions at the intersection of attention and prediction — where virality and timing matter more than structural analysis.
+Applies information cascade theory and social proof dynamics — for questions where virality and timing matter more than structural analysis.

 How We Build a Probability